atet/3dp/README.md

 [![.img/fig11_print_skull.jpg](.img/fig11_print_skull.jpg)](#nolink)

-> This print took over 10 hours to finish and used half of the included 100g filament spool.
+> This print took over 10 hours to finish and used half of the included 100 g filament spool.

 [Back to Top](#table-of-contents)